 So, this means that a freelancer cannot opt for the composition scheme.

-If you want to know the merits and demerits of the composition scheme, you can read about GST Composition Scheme.
+If you want to know the merits and demerits of the composition scheme, you can read about the GST Composition Scheme.

 Documents required for GST registration